Remembering Artworks Studio

 Documenting Creative Process

-As residents gained confidence in their skills and abilities, some found the use of a personal notebook particularly helpful in documenting their ideas and creative explorations.
-These notebooks often included photographs of completed works, as well as drawing of images that inspired them.
-In many ways , these notebooks could be considered works of art in themselves.
+As residents gained confidence in their skills and abilities, some found using a personal notebook particularly helpful for documenting their ideas and creative explorations.
+These notebooks often included photographs of completed works, as well as drawings of images that inspired them.
+In many ways, these notebooks could be considered works of art in themselves.
 Other residents brought photographs of their family home, family members, pets, or other evocative images into the art studio to use as inspiration for art projects.

 Examples of Studio Art Projects

-Weaving – sewing machines and serger were available to transform woven fabric into finished articles such as placemats, shawls, and tea towels.
+Weaving – sewing machines and sergers were available to transform woven fabric into finished articles such as placemats, shawls, and tea towels.

-Painting – Watercolor, acrylic, latex paint on canvas, wood or glass.
+Painting – Watercolour, acrylic, latex paint on canvas, wood or glass.
 Fabric painting with dyes.

 Sculpture-based Arts – Paper mache, doll-making, basket-making.